 A few galleries have worked their way this far up-Island, including the Kara Taylor gallery, which showcases the artist’s unique, nature inspired oil and mixed media paintings.

 And if you hear strange drumming from the beach at night, well, that’s just Chilmark.

 The shopping in Chilmark is mostly limited to Menemsha Village, where, tucked among the lobster shacks, you’ll find clothing and jewelry shops, and one of the coolest old Antique vendors on the Island.

 Groceries and essentials can be purchased at the Chilmark Store or Menemsha Market (see Milk, Cash, Etc.)

 If you’re looking for a fantastic Island gift (that doesn’t need to be non-persihable) stop in to Chilmark Chocolates.
 Just be careful who you get hooked: families of Islanders have threatened to cancel Christmas if their annual box of Chilmark Chocolates does not arrive.

 You have a few great options when it comes to sit down restaurants in Chilmark.
 There’s the Chilmark Tavern, which puts a contemporary fusion twist on family-friendly pub food, and the Home Port, a seafood and steak based restaurant with a take-out window.
 The Beach Plum restaurant at the Beach Plum Inn is open for brunch.

 But the real heart of Chilmark dining is in it’s take out spots.
 In Menemsha village, folks load up on Lobster and chowder from Larsen’s to sit on the beach and watch the sunset.
-Or otherwise, they stock up on fish sandwiches and fried oysters from The Bite, or burgers and soft-serve from The Galley.
+Or otherwise, they stock up on fish sandwiches and fried oysters from the takeout window at The Home Port, or burgers and soft-serve from The Galley.
 You get the picture: you don’t want to be stuck in the back corner of a crowded restaurant when the sun goes down over Menemsha Bight.